-Be sure to ask your child's healthcare provider about drug use prevention strategies.
+Ask your child's healthcare provider about drug use prevention strategies.
 Some parents and schools have done urine or other drug testing on children and teens.

-It's an extreme measure, but if you believe one of your children is on heroin, it
+It's an extreme measure.
+But if you believe one of your children is on heroin, it

-Over-the-counter testing kits are also available from pharmacies or online.
+testing kits are also available from pharmacies or online.

 way to get involved.
 Your child's healthcare provider or teacher may be able to recommend